 - Submit three (3) letters of recommendation from physicians in the candidate’s community or specialty.
-All letters of recommendation must be printed on letterhead, must be dated within the twelve months prior to the submission of the application, and must include an original signature, author contact information for the author, and should indicate the board certification(s) held by the author.
-Copies are not acceptable.
-These letters do not need to be mailed directly to ABPS, but can be included with the applicant’s materials and certification application.
+All letters of recommendation must be signed by the author, printed on letterhead, dated within the twelve month period just prior to the submission of the application, include author contact information, and should indicate the board certification(s) held by the author.

 - All U.S. physicians must perform a self-query of the National Practitioner Data Bank and submit the report.
 Get your self-query report at www.npdb-hipdb.hrsa.gov.
 All Canadian physicians must request a Testament Statement from each province in which a license is held verifying that there have been no disciplinary actions against the applicant.